 - 2 tablespoons Pure Maple Syrup

-- 1 tbsp Powdered Sugar, for serving
+- 1 tablespoon Powdered Sugar, for serving

 Instructions